Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waterfall-raging-rapids/_index.md

 * Download the base game PDF.
 (Download > Files > Base Set.)
 * Print, cut, play!

-This game is _textless_ and incredibly _simple_ in its rules.
-It is suitable for kids, families, any group.
+This game is uses text for the action on tiles, which means some English reading comprehension is required.
+It also adds a few more rules and variations, making it a more complicated (but "deeper") version of the original.

-For a slightly heavier version of this idea (with way more actions, written on the tiles), visit the spin-off [Waterfall: Raging Rapids](/waterfall-raging-rapids/).
+If you want a very simple, textless, more casual game, check out the original [Waterfall](/waterfall/) game!

 **Want more?** You can also [generate your own material](#material) right on this website!